jjpark987/phase-1-final-project/README.md

 ## Authors and Acknowledgment

-The database used for this project is ExerciseDB by Justin Mozley.
-Link is provided below:
+The original database used for this project is ExerciseDB by Justin Mozley.
+Link is provided below: https://rapidapi.com/justin-WFnsXH_t6/api/exercisedb/details

-https://rapidapi.com/justin-WFnsXH_t6/api/exercisedb/details

 ## License